 For most people, the first place they live after they move out of their parents’ house is a rental home or apartment.
-Having your own place is a great way to start living life as an adult, and your instinct to make it feel like your own home is healthy.
+Having your own place is a great way to start living life as an adult.
+Equally as exciting as the sense of freedom is the ability to decorate your new place.

 Of course, the house or apartment belongs to your landlord, so any changes you make will need to be reversible when you move out.
-Permanent changes such as big holes in the walls and loud paint can cost you some or all of your security deposit.
+Permanent changes such as wallpaper or loud paint can cost you some or all of your security deposit.
 You also want to keep your changes economical — the only person who will benefit from expensive upgrades is the property owner.

 So, what are some smart choices you can make about your living space that won’t break the bank and won’t ding your deposit?
 Here are several ideas for you to consider that will improve your home enjoyment.